-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D5300 offers substantially better image quality than the D300 (overall score 16 points higher).
 The advantage is based on 1.9 bits higher color depth, 1.9 EV in additional dynamic range, and 1 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D5300 indeed provides for movie recording, while the D300 does not.
 The highest resolution format that the D5300 can use is 1080/60p.